 No. The GRE is no longer a requirement of the graduate application process.

 Programs at the University of Delaware have received certification from the specific certifying bodies listed below.
 Certification by each organization allows the graduate student to sit for that qualifying exam.

-Family Nurse/Adult Nurse Practitioner Program: Graduates from the programs at the University of Delaware are eligible to sit for national certifcation through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).
+Family Nurse/Adult-Gero/Family Psych-Mental Health Nurse Practitioner Program: Graduates from the programs at the University of Delaware are eligible to sit for national certification through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).

-Clinical Nurse Specialist in Adult Health and Pediatrics: Eligible to sit for national certication through the American Nurses Credentialing Center (ANCC).
+Clinical Nurse Specialist in Adult-Gero Health: Eligible to sit for national certification through the American Nurses Credentialing Center (ANCC).